Main Office

 How to Get Out of an OUI in Maine

-A charge for OUI in Maine has potential consequences that go well beyond what most people expect for drunk driving.
+OUI laws in Maine have potential consequences that go well beyond what most people expect for drunk driving.

 Even for a first offense, you can go to jail for up to a year, lose your license and end up with a lifelong criminal record that affects many aspects of your life.